Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/troubleshooting.md

 INFO [01-10|21:16:53.436|github.com/Layr-Labs/eigenda/node/node.go:233]             Complete an expiration cycle to remove expired batches "num expired batches found and removed"=0 caller=node.go:233
 ```

+These logs only contain intermittent INFO logs and they do not contain instances of logs that indicate your node is actively receiving new blobs from the Dispser.
+Healthy log files would include messages such as "Validate batch took", "Store batch took", "Signed batch header hash".

 This means you node software is running but you are not opted-in into EigenDA.
 If you opted in into EigenDA successfully and still not receiving dispersal
 traffic, make sure your network settings allow EigenDA's disperser to reach your